nuzillard/KnapsackSearch/README.md

 `python mySDWriter.py`

-prints a simple demo of this module.
+prints a simple demo of the `mySDWriter.py` module.
 It shows how RDKit writes a mol block for a molecule with electrically charged atoms and how `mySDWriter.py` resets to 0 the valence information field.

 # Quick ACD DB with calculated experimental 13C NMR data